The Double Cluster

 6x4 minute = 24 minutes exposure from Starry Nights in Wimberley, 12/29/2007.
 Equipment Canon EOS 20Da (unmodified) ISO 1600, Takahashi TOA 130 (a 5" APO refractor) with flattener, and Astro-Physics AP 900GTO mount.
 It was early in the evening and I hadn't quite sorted out my guiding, but not too bad.
-Compare with older film version below.
+Compare with older film version, bottom.

-More info about the double cluster in Perseus here.
+More info about the double cluster in Perseus here along with an image from a 180mm camera lens.
 Lots of stars!

 Notice the subtle color in some of large red stars.